pkroegh/ESP32-BluetoothPump/README.md

 ### Downloading and installing the modificed AndroidAPS app
 Download and install [Android Studio](https://developer.android.com/studio)

-Clone modified version of AndroidAPS, by selecting "Check out projekt from Version Control".
+Clone modified version of AndroidAPS, by selecting ```Check out projekt from Version Control```.
 In the promt input the GitHub clone path for the modified AndroidAPS, https://github.com/pkroegh/AndroidAPS-Bluetooth.git.

 Connect your Android device to your computer.
 Once the projekt is open, select ```Run > Run``` and select "app" in the prompt.
 Select your Android device when prompted.
 This will compile the app and install it on your Android device.